-Anna Quinn is a writer, teacher, and the owner of The Writers’ Workshoppe and Imprint Bookstore in Port Townsend, WA.
+Anna Quinn is an author, writing instructor, and founder of The Writers’ Workshoppe and Imprint Bookstore in Port Townsend, WA.
 She has thirty years of experience teaching and leading writing workshops across the country.
 Her writing has appeared in Writers’ Digest, Psychology Today, Literature Circles and Response, Practical Aspects of Authentic Assessment, Instructor, and Washington 129 Anthology.
 Anna’s first novel, “The Night Child”, was published by Blackstone Publishing and released Jan.
 30th, 2018, and was recently listed as a #1 Amazon bestseller in Psychological Literary Fiction.

 Garth Stein, New York Times bestselling author of The Art of Racing in the Rain says this about The Night Child: ”A powerful, beautifully written, transformative novel…’Must-read’ is not a phrase I use often; I am using it now: you must read this book!”

-Pam Houston, author of Cowboys Are My Weakness and Contents May Have Shifted, says,
+Pam Houston, author of Deep Creek, and Cowboys Are My Weakness, says,

 “The Night Child is packed with riveting detail and radical emotional honesty, motored by a powerful (what I think of as a “life depends upon it”) authorial voice, this book does at least fifteen things novels are not supposed to be able to do.
 I won’t name them, but I will tell you that it will stand you up against yourself in all the best ways possible.
 You will love this night child, and she will remind you to love the night child inside you.
 I can’t remember a novel in which I have been more deeply emotionally invested.”